kumaraguru1122/kumaraguru1122/README.md

 ## About Me

-Hello there!👋 I'm Kumaraguru, a final year computer science student on a journey to master web development.
+Hello there! :raised_hands: I'm Kumaraguru, a final year computer science student on a journey to master web development.
 While I have a background in computer science, my current focus is on frontend web development.

 🌱 **What I'm Currently Learning:**
 - Exploring the world of web development with a focus on creating captivating user interfaces.